sbc100/webports/README.rst

 download, patch, build and install the application or library.

 The build scripts require that certain tools are present in the host system.
-You will need at least these (but probably more):
+You will need at least these:

 - bash
 - make
+- cmake
 - sed
 - git
-- autoconf, automake
 - pkg-config
 - gettext

+To build all ports you will also need these:

+- texinfo
+- autoconf, automake
 - libglib2.0-dev >= 2.26.0 (if you want to build glib)

 Before you can build any of the package you must set the NACL_SDK_ROOT